FeiWang93/Poster101K/README.md

 </annotation>
 ```

+## 👍 Acknowledgements
+We thank Qiuyang Yuan and Liying Wang for in-depth discussions and helpful poster labelling.
+We also thank Shuigeng Zhou for careful and patient guidance.

 ## 🤝 Feedback
 Suggestions and opinions on this dataset (both positive and negative) are welcomed.
 Please contact the author by sending an email to wangf21@m.fudan.edu.cn.